tmarktaylor/phmutest/docs/share/share_demo.md

 - [docs/share/file3.md](file3.md)

 All the names assigned at the top level of all the Python blocks in the file are shared.
-A later file might inadventently reassign a name that was shared.
+A later file might inadvertently reassign a name that was shared.

 ## phmutest command line